Where can I learn about potential clinical studies?

 What is randomization?

-The process that determines whether a participant will be assigned to the group receiving the investigational drug or the group receiving a placebo is called randomization.
+The process that determines what type of intervention the participant will receive.
+For example, if the trial is designed with a placebo control arm, randomization may be used to determine whether a participant will be assigned to the group receiving the investigational drug or the group receiving a placebo.
 This process is done by chance, like flipping a coin.

 What is a placebo?

 A placebo is an inactive version of whatever drug is being tested, be it a pill, a liquid, an injectable, or a powder.
 Placebos are incorporated into the design of some clinical studies so that the patients receiving the placebo can be compared to those receiving the active drug.
-This can speed up a study by allowing the effectiveness of the drug to become evident and better understood in a shorter period of time than without a placebo control group.
+This can speed up a study by allowing the effectiveness of the drug to become evident and better understood in a shorter period of time than without incorporating a placebo.

 What are the different clinical study phases?